 According to an unpublished DGMM Circular of 17 December 2015, lawyers are only granted access to Removal Centres on the basis of written requests, and can only request a copy of documents deemed not to be confidential, provided they have a power of attorney.

-This practice changed in 2019 and lawyers were able to visit their clients in many removal centres without showing a power of attorney or written request.
-This was not the case in Izmir, Kirikkale or the new removal centre in Ankara, however.
+This practice changed in 2019 and lawyers were able to visit their clients in many removal centres without showing a power of attorney or written request, although this was not the case in İzmir, Kırıkkale or the new removal centre in Ankara.

-In Izmir the removal centre management still required power of attorney to let the lawyers in to have a premeeting with their potential clients.
+In İzmir the removal centre management still required power of attorney to let the lawyers in to have a premeeting with their potential clients.
 Even though according to Code on Lawyers, lawyers have the right to meet with their potential clients without it.
 Lawyers have been also subjected to long delays and security checks including X-ray body searches before being able to interview clients.
 More generally, there have been allegations that detainees have not been allowed to meet with lawyers even where lawyers request to access them by name.
-Complaints against security guards have also been filed by lawyers.
+Lawyers have also filed complaints against security guards.